-The best CM model was obtained with a learning rate of 1e-3 across 3 epochs and a batch size equal to 64.
+The best CM model was obtained with a learning rate of $1e^{-3}$ across 3 epochs and a batch size equal to 64.
 It showed excellent total error rate in calibration (approx. 0.66%), cross-validation (approx. 0.99%) and prediction (approx. 0.81%).
 The total error rate was always due to peach slices misclassified as potato or red plum slices (Figure 3).
-Thus, further studies are needed for fine-tuning the CM model for peach slices recognition.
+Thus, further studies are needed for understanding the reason behind the misclassification of some peach slices and, thus, performing the fine-tuning the CM model for a more accurate peach slices recognition.

-Figure 3.
+Fig. 3.
 Density histogram of the prediction probability for peach slices (a) and average prediction probabilities computed during peach slices recognition (b).